jenkinsci/blueocean-plugin/blueocean-core-js/README.md

 ## Publishing a Production Version

 Once the changes to blueocean-core-js are approved via PR, perform the following steps:
-- Ensure your branch is 100% up to date with master. **This is critical**, otherwise recent changes may be lost and break the app.
+- Ensure your branch is 100% up to date with controller. **This is critical**, otherwise recent changes may be lost and break the app.
    - If changes to core-js were made in the interim, ideally you should merge and publish a new pre-release version to ensure builds still pass.
 - Tick version numbers in package.json and npm-shrinkwrap.json to a production version, e.g. "0.0.90"
 - `npm run gulp`